Prove You Protected the Right Data, the Right Way

-For proof of what ran, log all jobs to the query-ready XML audit file.
-In the case of FieldShield, the audit trail contains the job script, which shows the protection technique(s) applied to each field in each table or file processed.
-Voracity mapping diagrams show the same changes quickly with orange connectors and the visual representations of the jobs are good images to share.
+In the case of FieldShield, the audit trail contains each job script, which shows the protection technique(s) applied to each field in each table or file processed.
+Source-to-target mapping diagrams show the same changes quickly with orange connectors and the visual representations of the jobs are handy images to share.

 - protection library function(s) used